Konishiki Yasokichi: Early career

-He made his debut in the top makuuchi division in July 1984, and in the following tournament in September he defeated two yokozuna, Chiyonofuji and Takanosato, and was runner-up with a 12–3 record.
+In July 1984, he made his debut in the top makuuchi division, and in the following tournament in September he defeated two yokozuna, Chiyonofuji and Takanosato, and was runner-up with a 12–3 record.
 He was promoted to komusubi for the first time in May 1985 and sekiwake in July 1985.
-However, he suffered an injury to his coccyx (caused by a stool collapsing underneath him) and had to sit out all the next tournament.
-In May 1986 he suffered another injury, this time in competition, during a bout with Futahaguro.
+However, he suffered an injury to his coccyx, caused by a stool collapsing underneath him, and had to sit out the next tournament.
+In May 1986, he suffered another injury, this time in competition, during a bout with Futahaguro.
 Konishiki came back strongly from this setback and three consecutive double figure scores in 1987 earned him promotion to ōzeki.

 Ōzeki

 Many people expected Konishiki to quickly make his push for yokozuna promotion.
 His stablemaster, the 46th Yokozuna Asashio Tarō III, had predicted Konishiki would reach the top rank by his 25th birthday.
 However, his increasing weight caused a strain on his knee, exacerbated by previous high-school football injuries, which badly affected his performances.
 After a string of mediocre 8–7 scores he turned in a disastrous 3–12 in September 1988.

 His problems continued in 1989 and a 5–10 mark in September left him in danger of demotion from ōzeki once again.
 He made a spectacular comeback in November 1989, taking his first tournament championship with a 14–1 record.
 He was the first foreigner to win a top division title since Takamiyama in 1972.
 In March 1990 he took part in a three-way playoff for the title but he was outshone by Asahifuji, who earned promotion to yokozuna in July.
 In May 1991 Konishiki won 14 consecutive bouts but was beaten in a playoff on the final day by Asahifuji.